 The Publishing Triangle recently announced the winners of the Triangle Awards, honoring the best LGBTQ fiction, nonfiction, poetry, and trans literature.
 Founded in 1988, The Publishing Triangle works to create and support a sense of community for lesbian and gay people in the publishing industry.
-We offer forums, as well as networking and social opportunities, for our members.
-In addition we sponsor programs to increase awareness of and appreciation for LGBT literature.

 The Ferro-Grumley Award for LGBTQ Fiction

 Uprooted from Bogotá into an ant-infested Miami townhouse, fifteen-year-old Francisca is miserable in her strange new city.
 Her alienation grows when her mother is swept up in an evangelical church, replete with abstinent salsa dancers and baptisms for the dead.
 But there, Francisca meets the magnetic Carmen: head of the youth group and the pastor’s daughter.
 As her mother’s mental health deteriorates, Francisca falls for with Carmen and is saved to grow closer with her, even as their relationship hurtles toward a shattering conclusion.

 The Judy Grahn Award for Lesbian Nonfiction

 My Autobiography of Carson McCullers by Jenn Shapland

 How do you tell the real story of someone misremembered—an icon and idol—alongside your own?
 Jenn Shapland’s celebrated debut is both question and answer: an immersive, surprising exploration of one of America’s most beloved writers, alongside a genre-defying examination of identity, queerness, memory, obsession, and love.